Daeda-Technologies-Ltd/.github/profile/README.md

 # Tikita Tolley
 Tikita is building Apps for Shopify<br>
 Why Shopify?
 From building tools that could be a solution to a store owner's problem or save them some time, tech doesn't need to be so complicated - I want to help make that experience better.
 - [Daeda Wishlist](https://apps.shopify.com/daeda-wishlist) - It's simple, it's free up to 100 wishlist items/customer.
-It's the easiest way to let customers save their favourites and return ready to buy.
-Tell us what features you want to see!
+It's the easiest way to let customers save their favourites and return ready to buy + get all events in Klaviyo!
+- **Daeda Sales Tracker** - `Coming Soon!` - Your store's stats delivered to Google Sheets at the time best for you - no dashboards, no exports.
+Just wake up to fresh numbers ready for your morning spreadsheets!
 <br>

 > This future is not AI.